evacaribbean/Blog/README.md

 - Should the class have printlns?
 - Should there be any direct values in the class?
-- Should the class have just one method and constructor, or many?
+- Should the class present just one method and constructor, or many?
 - Should I use as few members as possible in the class?
 - Should the program have few or many classes?
 <br>